-Tone of voice: how far can you go with your online customer support responses?
+Tone of voice: how far can you go with customer support responses?

 We complain and we question things on social media, messaging and review sites.
 So, what kind of tone of voice are you using with your (potential) customers?
 And what are the limits regarding what your customer service team should respond to?
 In this blog, we’ll explain some of the factors that help determine which tone of voice you should use.